Quantum Field Theory in Successive Rindler Spacetimes: Global Fock space relations

 \section{Global Fock space relations}

 The Bogoliubov transformations relating Minkowski spacetime, Rindler spacetime, and the Rindler-Rindler spacetime are known in the literature \cite{Kolekar:2013hra}.
-In this section, we present the Bogoliubov transformation that relates the $(n-1)^{th} $ Rindler spacetime to $n^{th} $ Rindler spacetime.
+In this section, we reaffirm the Bogoliubov transformation that relates the $(n-1)^{th} $ Rindler spacetime to $n^{th} $ Rindler spacetime.
 The metric in terms of coordinates defined in different wedges is given by

 Here, $\Omega_{n-1}$ and $\Omega_{n}$ are spacetime-dependent conformal factors.
+In particular, $\Omega_1$ and $\Omega_2$ are given by $\exp(g x_1)$ and $\exp(g x_1 + g' x_2)$, respectively.
 The conformal structure of the metric shown above in Eq.\eqref{eq:metric}, expressed in different coordinate patches, ensures that a plane wave mode decomposition is possible, allowing the real massless scalar field to be written as a sum of plane wave mode solutions to the Klein--Gordon (KG) equation:

 Here, $k_{n-1}$, $k_{n}$ represent $(n-1)^{th}$ and $n^{th}$ Rindler frame modes, respectively.
 In the metric shown in Eq.\eqref{eq:metric}, corresponding to the transformation

 the future directed unit normal to the surface $t_{n-1}$= const, is $n^0$= $e^{-g_{n-1} x_{n-1} - g_n x_n }$.
 Therefore, the spatial metric determinant $\gamma$ satisfies \( n^0 \sqrt{\gamma} = 1 \), and hence, the scalar product in all spaces obtained from these transformations is precisely that of Minkowski space.
 Using the scalar product of plane wave modes, shown in Eq.\eqref{eq:field}, on $t_{n-1}$ = 0 slice, we get the following Bogoliubov coefficients (see \cite{Kolekar:2013hra, PhysRevD.111.065004, PhysRevA.107.L030203} ):